Joe-Thompson/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 Likewise if the egg did break on our first drop we would discard the right side of the array
 and move our pivot to the middle of the left side of the array.

-I believe we would have to base cases depending on our initial drop, and which side of the array we are working on.
+I believe we would have two base cases depending on our initial drop, and which side of the array we are working on.

 Right Side, looking for a broken egg: